maxmind/libmaxminddb/doc/libmaxminddb.md

 nothing is found, then the `has_data` member of this structure will be false.
 If `has_data` is true then you can look at the `data_type` member.

 The final parameter is a lookup path.
+The path consists of a set of strings representing either map keys (e.g, "city") or array indexes (e.g., "0", "1") to use in the lookup.
 This allow you to navigate a complex data structure.
 For example, given this example:

 ```js
 {